laurenmock/CRE/cran-comments.md

 We appreciate your efforts in reviewing the CRE 0.2.6 package.
 In this upgrade, we:

 - Fixed the issue with the arXiv paper format in the DESCRIPTION file.
+Specifically, we changed ":" to ".".

+Best regards,
+Naeem Khoshnevis

+Resubmission (April 21, 2024):

+We appreciate your efforts in reviewing the CRE 0.2.6 package.
+In this upgrade, we:

+- Fixed the issue with the arXiv paper format in the DESCRIPTION file.

 Best regards,